Hayakuchi Kotoba (早口言葉): Japanese Tongue Twisters for Pronunciation Practice

 1) 隣の客はよく柿食う客だ(となりのきゃくはよくかきくうきゃくだ/Tonari no kyaku wa yoku kaki kū kyaku da) - The customer next to me eats a lot of persimmons

-2) 赤パジャマ 黄パジャマ 茶パジャマ(あかパジャマきパジャマちゃパジャマ/Aka pajama, ki pajama, cha pajama) - Red pajamas, yello pajamas, brown pajamas
+2) 赤パジャマ 黄パジャマ 茶パジャマ(あかパジャマきパジャマちゃパジャマ/Aka pajama, ki pajama, cha pajama) - Red pajamas, yellow pajamas, brown pajamas